silverabel/digit_25_detector/README.md

 **DO NOT FORGET TO CHANGE NAME AND GITHUB REPOSITORY URL IN BODY**

-`curl -X POST 'http://localhost:8080/detectors' -H 'Content-Type: application/json' --data-raw '{"name": "YOUR TEAM NAME HERE"}'`
+`curl -X POST 'http://localhost:8080/detectors' -H 'Content-Type: application/json' --data-raw '{"name": "<TEAM NAME>", "githubUrl": "<GITHUB FORK URL>"}'`

 As a response you will get token.
 Put that token into src/main/java/resources/application.properties